 The DirectVision Telehealth Hub connects patients with specialists by supporting a wide range of professional medical examination accessories from a video conferencing enabled multi-functional device.
-The medical imaging system incorporates a high resolution medical-grade camera hand piece with an integrated, high-intensity light source.
+The medical imaging system incorporates a high-resolution medical-grade camera handpiece with an integrated, high-intensity light source.
 The DVTH also includes an integrated 10.1″ touch screen LCD display, HIPAA compliant patient data management interface and solid-state storage of still images and video.
 The DVTH also captures high definition images and videos from external sources, all in one small, convenient package.

 For millions of men, urinary placements are far from routine.
 Indeed, male blind catheterization can be challenging, especially for those patients with enlarged prostate glands or who have obstructive conditions in their lower urinary tract.

 When a DUC occurs and resistance is met, blind catheter advancement can cause many types of injuries and increases the likelihood of urinary catheter infections (CAUTI), the second most prevalent form of infection in hospitals today.
 There are over 13,000 U.S. deaths and more than $425 million in annual healthcare costs are attributed to CAUTI1.
-Not only is there heightened stress and pain for the patient, healthcare costs also increase due to extended hospital stay, trauma and infection, as well as additional and unreimbursed expenses from increased interventions and the complexity of follow-up care.
+Not only is there heightened stress and pain for the patient, but healthcare costs also increase due to extended hospital stay, trauma, and infection, as well as additional and unreimbursed expenses from increased interventions and the complexity of follow-up care.

 The endoscope adapter provides a simple mechanism to connect a wide range of medical endoscopes such as Olympus, Stryker, Aesculap & Storz (an external light source is required).
 When used with Nasopharyngoscopes for the examination of the Larynx and airways, the DVTH is an ideal solution for speech pathology and the examination of swallowing reflexes.